-The Group has prepared cash flow forecasts for a 27-year period, including a terminal value, which represents the planning horizon used for management purposes being aligned to the end of an eight-year RIIO regulatory period.
-The rate used to discount cash flows reflects an assumed level of risk associated with the cash flows generated from the licence.
+The Group has prepared cash flow forecasts for a 26-year period, including a terminal value, which represents the planning horizon used for management purposes, being aligned to the end of a RIIO regulatory period.
+No real growth rate is assumed in projecting cash flows beyond the period covered by most recent budgets/forecast, however, the impact of inflation is considered.